 Dates contain saturated and unsaturated fatty acids, and these play an important role in making prostaglandins needed for the ripening of your cervix and contraction of your uterus.
 Fatty acids provide energy, along with carbohydrates from glucose, fructose, and sucrose, and you need a lot of energy during the marathon of labor.

-The leading theory behind the mechanism of dates having these positive effects on labor is that dates have an oxytocin-like impact.
+The leading theory of how dates have these positive effects on labor is that they have an oxytocin-like effect.
 Your oxytocin receptor concentration increases 200–300 times during pregnancy.
 Dates affect oxytocin receptors by making your uterine muscles respond better to oxytocin.
 This results in more effective uterine contractions, which could explain the shorter labors and the lower use of synthetic oxytocin in the groups who ate dates.

 The Downsides and Risks